 Apple has integrated many new features in iOS 14.5, particularly in the area of privacy and data protection.
 A change to "Safe Browsing" has now also been confirmed.

-“Safe Browsing” under iOS 14.5: Apple wants to play it safe
+“Safe Browsing” in iOS 14.5: Apple wants to play it safe

 To provide this feature, Apple relies on Google's "Safe Browsing," a database/blocklist of web pages crawled by Google that it considers suspicious for phishing or fraud.
 In practice, Google sends Safari a list of hashed prefixes of URLs that it considers malicious/phishing.
 Any match in the hashed prefix causes Safari to request the full URL link from Google.
 By using the hashed prefix, Google never sees the URL of the website users are trying to visit.
-So while Google doesn't know what specific URL you're trying to visit, the search engine giant can capture your IP address while interacting with Safari.
-Now, in iOS/iPadOS 14.5, that's no longer the case.
-As the Head of Engineering for WebKit confirmed, Apple will now route Google's Safe Browsing feature through its own servers instead of Google to "limit the risk of information leakage."
+So, while Google doesn't know which specific URL you're trying to visit, the search engine giant can capture your IP address while interacting with Safari.
+This is no longer the case in iOS/iPadOS 14.5.
+As the Head of Engineering for WebKit explains, confirmed, Apple will now route Google's Safe Browsing feature through its own servers instead of Google to "limit the risk of information leakage."

 iPhone, iPad & Mac: More data protection, stricter rules and more